 Our Manager is a subsidiary of Angelo, Gordon.
-Three of our directors, David Roberts, Jonathan Lieberman and Frank Stadelmaier, and all of our executive officers are employees of Angelo, Gordon or its affiliates.
+Two of our current directors, David Roberts and Frank Stadelmaier, three of our nominated directors, David Roberts, T.J.
+Durkin, and Brian Sigman, and all of our executive officers are employees of Angelo, Gordon or its affiliates.

-To avoid any actual or perceived conflicts of interest with our Manager, our board of directors has approved investment guidelines and policies providing that an investment in any security structured or managed by our Manager and its affiliates, and any sale of our assets to our Manager and its affiliates or any entity managed by our Manager and its affiliates, will comply with all applicable law and the compliance policies of Angelo, Gordon and our Manager.
+To avoid any actual or perceived conflicts of interest with our Manager, our board of directors has approved investment guidelines and policies providing that an investment in any security structured or managed by our Manager and its affiliates, and any sale of our assets to our Manager and its affiliates or any entity managed by our Manager and its affiliates, will comply with all applicable law, our compliance policies, and the compliance policies of Angelo, Gordon and our Manager.
 Our independent directors have approved parameters within which our Manager and its affiliates may act as our counterparty and provide broker, dealer and lending services to us in order to enable transactions to occur in an orderly and timely manner.
 Angelo, Gordon and/or our Manager may in the future change then-existing, or adopt additional, conflicts of interest resolution policies and procedures.
 Our independent directors periodically review our Manager's and Angelo, Gordon's compliance with these conflicts of interest provisions.